Are you trying to create a new post in WordPress? Do you want to learn about all the WordPress post features you see on your screen?

 However, some users may want to change it to be more SEO and user-friendly.
 There are two ways to do that.

 You can click on the post title, and you’ll notice the option to change the permalink above the title field.
-Alternatively, you can change it from the Permalink tab under the document settings column.
+Alternatively, you can change it from the Permalink tab under the Settings column.

 If you run a multi-author WordPress site, then you can also change a post’s author and assign it to a different author on your website.

-You will find the option to change author under the ‘Status and Visibility’ tab in the right column.
+You will find the option to change author under Settings in the right column.

 Turn Comments On / Off